reshinto/reshinto.github.io/docs/languageSpecific/java/memoryManagement.md

       - the default starting size is `1/64` of the total memory of the computer, with a min initial size of 8 mb
 - `-Xms` set the starting heap size
   - there will be some performance impact each time the heap needs to increase its memory from starting size to total size
-  - thus setting heap size to the mimum that the app normally needs is goo in performance critical circumstances
+  - thus setting heap size to the minimum that the app normally needs is goo in performance critical circumstances
   - if running a server app where there won't be other apps competing with the memory of the machine, setting the max and starting heap sizes to be the same is ok

 ### PermGen size